apache/incubator-heron/website/content/docs/getting-started.md

 where \<version\> is the desired heron version.

-Run the self installing binary for heron client as follows
+Run the download self installing binary for heron client as follows
 ```bash
 $ chmod +x heron-client-install-0.13.1-darwin.sh
 $ ./heron-client-install-0.13.1-darwin.sh --user